-All of the following courses are approved for the University Core Curriculum for Area 7.
-Indications are listed with each course if it is also an approved course for another area of the University Core Curriculum.
+All of the following courses are approved for the Curriculum for Liberal Education for Area 7.
+Indications are listed with each course if it is also an approved course for another area of the CLE.
 Area 7 courses may also fulfill requirements in majors, minors, or college curricula.
 Some of these courses are not offered every term.
 Check the catalog and timetable for relevant offerings.